carlhub/sign-in/README.md

 **Vue.js**

-Vue.js is a powerful JavaScript framework
+Vue.js is a powerful JavaScript framework that is great for web applications using Node.js.
+Vue.js comes from the open source community and provides web development teams with invaluable set of resrouces so engineer can can overcome obstacles and challenges.
+The open source community is very active and developers can always refer to online documentation or tutorials.

 ### Documentation